takabrk/-takabrk-takabrk.github.io/valkyriedocs/index.rst

 ..
-Phantom Valkyrie Linux documentation master file, created by sphinx-quickstart on Wed Feb  3 19:35:57 2016.
+Valkyrie Linux documentation master file, created by sphinx-quickstart on Wed Feb  3 19:35:57 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.